 This virtual special issue of Cultural Trends highlights almost 30 years’ worth of articles about the creative industries.
+It's publication anticipates the first annual special issue on the creative industries to be published in 2018.

 The UK government’s definition of the creative industries refers to “[t]hose industries which have their origin in individual creativity, skill and talent and which have a potential for wealth and job creation through the generation and exploitation of intellectual property” (DCMS, 2016).
 It includes advertising and marketing; architecture; crafts, the art and antiques market; crafts; design - product, graphic and fashion design; film, TV, video radio and photography; IT, software and computer services; publishing; museums, galleries and libraries; music, performing and the visual arts.